simon-v/bchinfo.org/_data/devdocs/en/guides/block_chain.md

 <!-- paragraph below based on src/main.cpp CheckForkWarningConditions() -->

-Bitcoin Core includes code that detects a hard fork by looking at block chain proof of work.
+Bitcoin Cash Node includes code that detects a hard fork by looking at block chain proof of work.
 If a non-upgraded node receives block chain headers demonstrating at least six blocks more proof of work than the best chain it considers valid, the node reports a warning in the `getnetworkinfo` RPC